Equivariant operational Chow rings of T-linear schemes: Equivariant Kronecker duality and Localization

-(ii) the $T$-action comes induced from the action of a connected reductive group $G$ with Borel subgroup $B$ and maximal torus $T$, and $X$ is $G$-scheme with finitely many $B$-orbits (cf. Theorem \ref{spherical_are_tlinear.thm}).
-In particular, each irreducible component of $X$ is $G$-spherical. \end{dfn}

-In view of Theorem \ref{Tequiv.thm} and Lemma \ref{finite.rem}, if $X$ is a special $T$-scheme, then the $S$-module $A^T_*(X)$ is finitely generated.

-Our goal is to show that complete special $T$-schemes satisfy equivariant Kronecker duality.
-For this, the main ingredient is the following result, due to Joshua and Krishna \cite{jk:chow} for equivariant $K$-theory, and to Totaro \cite{to:linear} and Jannsen \cite{jann:kth} for the non-equivariant Chow groups.
-It states that special $T$-schemes satisfy the equivariant K\"{u}nneth formula.
-Recall that a $T$-scheme $X$ is said to satisfy the {\em equivariant K\"{u}nneth formula} if the K\"{u}nneth map (or exterior product, see \cite{eg:eqint})
+Next we show that complete $T$-linear schemes satisfy equivariant Kronecker duality.
+For this, the main ingredient is the following result, due to Totaro \cite{to:linear} in the non-equivariant case.
+Recall that a $T$-scheme $X$ is said to satisfy the {\em equivariant K\"{u}nneth formula} if the K\"{u}nneth map (or exterior product \cite{eg:eqint})

-is an isomorphism for {\em any} $T$-scheme $Y$.
-Although a proof of this fact can be obtained using equivariant motivic cohomology (and will appear in \cite{jk:motivic}), we give here a somewhat simpler proof.